 Importantly we must remember the sun will heat the roof space all day.
 In summer, the roof space heats up with the suns rays.
 We have measured temperatures as high as 60 degrees on the ceiling in some homes.
 Now one must consider this is almost like underfloor heating in summer.
 Let us look at a few ways to block the radiated heat from the ceiling or find a way to stop the effects of this heat.

-Houses fitted with WhirlyBird roof ventilators have a far cooler roof space.
+Houses fitted with WhirlyBird roof ventilators have a far more relaxed roof space.
 For this reason, the heat buildup is reduced, and the roof space stays cool.
 Also, in summer, moisture and condensation are reduced substantially in the house.

+Notably, ceiling mould is also reduced significantly.
 We do install WhirlyBird roof ventilators, and the cost of these units is under R2000.
 For more information, check out our roof ventilators price list.
-Importantly ceiling mould is also reduced significantly.

 The best option that will block the heat flow into the home, as much as 90% installing products like Aerolite Insulation, Knauf Ecose Insulation, or Isotherm, is the best choice.
 However, roof insulation is a bit more expensive.
 Apart from this, additional benefits are enormous.
-Recovering the cost of insulation in two to three years on energy saving alone.
+They are recovering the cost of insulation in two to three years on energy saving alone.

 Ceiling insulation is the most significant single product that will improve indoor temperature by 4 – 8 degrees.
 Besides, Roofing insulation is the best of the affordable ways to cool your home in summer.
 Roof insulation may cost as much as R10000 for an average house.
 By recovering the cost of insulation in two to three years on energy saving in the home.
 Check roof insulation prices.